2010 Riverside Ave.

 CAP Grant

-On June 4 and 5, the Museum Board spent two days with two professional assessors looking at the museum’s collection of artifacts and the historic schoolhouse.
+On June 4 and 5, 2012, the Museum Board spent two days with two professional assessors looking at the museum’s collection of artifacts and the historic schoolhouse.
 This was made possible through a grant from the Conservation Assessment Program (CAP).
 The museum was allocated $7,190 for salaries and expenses for these professionals.

 John Griswold of the Griswold Conservation Associate gave us advice on care of the wide variety of artifacts at the museum.
 He evaluated the current collection care policies and appropriate improvements that could be made.
 He gave us valuable in-formation on how to take care of what we have.
-John also looked at how we can improve the metal buildings that house the museum.
-The museum will receive a written report that can be used for long and short planning.
+John also looked at how we can improve

 Peyton Hall of the Historic Resources Group spent two days doing the assessment on the Geneseo schoolhouse.
-He gave us recommendations on how to preserve the building, which was built in the 1880s.

-The Pioneer Museum continues to grow and expand.
-Our goal is to make sure the artifacts are properly cared for so that in 50 years they will still be in good condition.
+for so that in 50 years they will still be in good condition.
 With an all-volunteer staff being able to have two museum professionals work with us was a valuable asset.

 ~ Bonnie Nelson, Vice-president ~

-We're Now On Facebook
+We're On Facebook!

-The Pioneer Museum has progressed into the current era of social media, and is proud to announce that we now have a Facebook page!
+era of social media, and is proud to announce that we now have a Facebook page!
 Facebook serves as a way to promote the museum through this popular source of online communication.
-On our Facebook page you can see pictures of the inside of the museum and museum grounds, as well as find out about current and upcoming Pioneer Museum events.
+On our Facebook page you can see

 ~ Cheryl Carnevali ~